RITIK-coder-1/Task-Manager-Authenticated-Full-Stack-App/docs/README.md

   Managed complex routing logic for pages with dynamic parameters and nested layouts in React Router.

 - 🔐 **Authenticating task controllers:**
   Added middleware for validating users and securing all task-related routes with JWT.
+Refreshing the access token automatically on expiry.

 - 🔁 **Automated navigation flow:**
   Designed logic to automatically navigate users based on their actions — such as successful login, logout, or task creation.